The 2018 Golden Girls Cruise Rocked!

-Shawn worked with the cruise ship staff to keep us on time and while making sure we arrived where we needed to be when we needed to be there.
-He was our event organizer, MC and male servant all wrapped into one.
+Shawn worked with the cruise ship staff to keep us on time and make sure we arrived where we needed to be when we needed to be there.
+He was our event organizer, MC, and male servant all wrapped into one.

 When we make each other better, we can make the world of dentistry better.
 The more we share, the more we care.
 I hope the Golden Girls can play a small role in helping us all care just a bit more for each other and for all of our dental colleagues.